magahet/swimwithjj/README.md

 An ansible playbook is included for configuring the webserver and deploying the webapp and email service.

 An ansible inventory file needs to be created with with the fqdn of the webserver.
-This should be created as /env.yaml.
+This should be created as /dev.yml or prod.yml.
 Once in place, you can simply call make to run the deployment command.

+### example dev.yml or prod.yml

+    [all]
+    host.domain.com

+    [all:vars]
+    ansible_ssh_user=user
+    stripe_publish_key=blahblahblah
+    settings_file=settings.yaml

 ## LICENSE